andersevenrud/ha-nexa-bridge-x/README.md

 All connected devices will appear automatically as entities with names based on features and configuration.

-> The names configured in the App or Web Admin UI defines the internal unique ID.
+> The names configured in the App/Web UI defines the internal unique ID.
 Changing these
 > will create new entities.
 Duplicate names will be suffixed with a number.

 ![example entity list](https://user-images.githubusercontent.com/161548/210004115-f69afac7-289b-47f5-801e-fc26a1f9ffb4.png)

 ## Help

-> If you have registered a new device in the app you have to reload the integration first.
+> If you have registered a new device in the App/Web UI you have to reload the integration first.
 > This is done from the integration settings and the hamburger menu on the card shown on the page.
 > If it still does not show up, proceed with instructions.